Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 <br />

-3.Go to your email account and open the confirmation-email titled “Confirm your email address on Slack.”
+3. Go to your email account and open the confirmation-email titled “Confirm your email address on Slack.”

-  By clicking "Copy" button, you will have your workspace invitation link copied on your computer.
+  By clicking "Copy" button, you will have a shareable workspace invitation link copied on your computer.
-  You can share this link with with people who need to join this workspace.
+  You can share this link with others.

 ![enter your email](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/inv3.png?raw=true)

 <br />
 <br />

-4.Click on the green "done" button.
+4. Click on the green "done" button.

 Congratulations!
 Now you can wait for people to join your workspace.